iainctduncan/photobot/docs/system_overview.md

 + host (defaults to the device name) - ip/hostname for the camera
 + mac_address (no default but not required) - The Unique MAC address/ID of the device, used to find the device on the network
 + camera_class (required) - The name of the Python class that represents the particular camera.
 More details on that below.
++ sample_width  (default 800)- width in pixels of the sample images uploaded to the monitoring panel
++ seconds_between_sample_uploads (default to value of top level sample_upload_interval variable) seconds between sample uploads for this camera

 ### Custom Classes Per Camera